Signs of Mold Growth on Basement Walls

 Musty Odor That Persists Even After Cleaning

-• Odor returns quickly after cleaning
+• The odor returns after rain

-Where Mold Usually Appears First on Basement Walls
+Where Mold Usually Appears on Basement Walls First

 Along the Floor-Wall Joint

-• Mold forming in a continuous line or band
+• Mold following a horizontal line

-• Stronger musty odors concentrated in corner areas
+• Musty odor concentrated in one corner

 Behind Stored Items and Furniture

-• Growth beneath or around window frames
+• Mold near window frames

 Look for: